-The Company incurred \$931,897 of expenses related to employee compensation, payroll processing fees, office supplies, and accounting services in connection with the Services Agreement between Trilogy and the Company dated February 18, 2020 ("Services Agreement").
-In addition, the Company made payments of \$2,771,515 related to operating expenses paid by Trilogy and reimbursed by the Company pursuant to the Services Agreement.
+The Company's Service Agreement between Trilogy and the Company dated February 18, 2020 ("Services Agreement") ended December 31, 2020 with minimal expenses for the year ended November 30, 2021.
+For the year ended November 30, 2020, the Company incurred \$932 thousand of expenses related to employee compensation, payroll processing fees, office supplies, and accounting services in connection with the Services Agreement and the Company made payments of \$2,772 thousand related to operating expenses paid by Trilogy and reimbursed by the Company pursuant to the Services Agreement.

-As of November 30, 2020, included in accounts payable is s \$114,303 due to Trilogy.
+As of November 30, 2021, included in accounts payable owed to Trilogy and South32 is \$nil and as of November 30, 2020, is \$114 thousand due to Trilogy.